 All you need is to stay focused and determined towards your objective, and you will get there.
 The more songs that you write, the better they will be and the more confident you will feel.
 So, keep going!

 Now You Know How To Write A Song!

 Once you have written a track – why not ask family and friends for suggestions and feedback on your lyrics or melody?
 This could end up being really useful, and their outside perspective could unearth things you hadn’t even thought of!

 Alternatively, you can use online services and paid applications to sort out the composition, track, and other features for you.
-Essentially, practice makes perfect, and it is important to try different approaches to find your own style.
+Essentially, if you want to know how to write a song, just start writing it! practice makes perfect, and it is important to try different approaches to find your own style.
 Once you have hit your groove… there will be no stopping you!
 If you would like even more tips, head here.